TIBHannover/cross-modal_entity_consistency/README.md

 This is the official GitHub page for the paper:

 > Eric Müller-Budack, Jonas Theiner, Sebastian Diering, Maximilian Idahl, and Ralph Ewerth.
 2020.
-Multimodal Analytics for Real-world News usingMeasures of Cross-modal Entity Consistency.
+Multimodal Analytics for Real-world News using Measures of Cross-modal Entity Consistency.
 In Proceedings of the *2020 International Conference on Multimedia Retrieval (ICMR ’20)*, June 8–11, 2020, Dublin, Ireland.
 ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3372278.3390670